MicrosoftDocs/quantum-docs-pr.pt-BR/articles/install-guide/update.md

 ### <a name="update-q-projects-using-the-command-line"></a>Atualizar projetos do Q # usando a linha de comando

 1. Navegue até a pasta que contém o arquivo de projeto
-2. Execute o seguinte comando:
+2. Execute o comando a seguir:

     ```dotnetcli
     dotnet clean [project_name].csproj